 The same argument applies to petroleum-based products, including Vaseline or Aquaphor.
 They add moisture and make things seem slicker.
 But they may not be healthy for vaginal use.

-Note that oil-based products can stain linens or lingerie.
+Note that oil-based products can stain linens or lingerie (tips on how to choose the perfect lingerie).
 Take care to put down a towel or sex blanket to protect your sheets.

-Finally, if you’re using a silicone-based lube alternative, it might not play nice with your silicone toys (get our recommendations for silicone toys in the best sex toys list).
+Finally, if you’re using a silicone-based lube alternative, it might not play nice with your silicone dildo or butt plug.
 There’s a chance that the silicone will react, and your toy can become gummy and lose its porosity.
 You can check by putting a small amount of the lube on the base of the toy and rubbing vigorously for 10 minutes to simulate use.
 If the surface of the toy becomes tacky, then you’ll need to keep looking for a compatible lube to use with your toy.